rndlabs/cow-docs/docs/5_tutorials/cowswap-trades-with-a-gnosis-safe-wallet/4_running-the-tx-from-the-safe.md

-# Running the tx from the safe
+# Running the TX from the safe

-The last step is running a tx submission to the multisign using the previous method.
+The last step is running a TX submission to the multisig using the previous method.

 ```python
 def run_trade_sep_21():